MBSkipper/YouTube_Simulation/README.md

-##This is a Codecademy Full Stack Bootcamp Project##
+#This is a Codecademy Full Stack Bootcamp Project#
-* YouTube Simulation
+* It is a YouTube Simulation
-* To operate this code a YouTube API key is required
+* To operate this app a YouTube API key is required